Bumbi-dev/Normal-Clicker-dev/README.md

-Much more cleaner code in the Progress class.
+Much more cleaner code in the game.gameplay.Progress class.